 INDUSTRIAL OR ENVIRONMENTAL HYGIENIST FIRM.
-A [professional]firm that [is certified by the Albuquerque Police Department and the City Environmental Health Department to]conduct[s] pre-remediation testing and post-remediation testing for the remediation of residual contamination from the manufacture of methamphetamine, ecstasy, LSD, or any other controlled substance or the storage of chemicals or equipment used in manufacturing methamphetamine, ecstasy, LSD or any other controlled substance.
+A professional firm that conducts preremediation testing and post-remediation testing for the remediation of residual contamination from the manufacture of methamphetamine, ecstasy, LSD, or any other controlled substance or the storage of chemicals or equipment used in manufacturing methamphetamine, ecstasy, LSD or any other controlled substance.